 Producer Shinko Studio CEO

-Born in Tokyo.
-Started her career by assisting with her father’s watch and jewelry shop after working at various companies.
+Started her career by assisting with her father’s watch and jewelry shop after working for a company.
 Established Shinko Studio in 2002.
-President of Jewelry Artists of Japan (JAJ), a community for young people in the jewelry-making industry.
+In 2012, Launch Jewelry Artists of Japan (JAJ), a community for young people in the jewelry-making industry and metal crafts.

 I am very happy if the pieces that I produce provide those who wear them with even just a little bit of strength for living.